dalcantara7/openclass_prize/README.md

 # Data

-_TODO: Provide 1) a description of your data and 2) a link/instructions for access._
+The data used for training can be access [here](https://github.com/ua-ling-439-spring-2020/final-project-dalcantara7/blob/master/code/openclass_prize.train)

 # Code